amethystaurora-robo/mini_project/README.md

 ### Using PlaSim for Climate Modelling

 The Planet Simulator (PlaSim) is a model of intermediate complexity which is based on the first law of thermodynamics, equations of state, continutiy, and water vapor.
-This software was used to run a one-year simulation of climate dynamics, and 4 variables of interest were chosen to represent in the below analysis.
+This model was used to run a one-year simulation of climate dynamics, and 4 variables of interest were chosen to represent in the below analysis.
 <p>
   <img src="https://github.com/amethystaurora-robo/mini_project/blob/main/precip.png">
 </p>